Overview

 The course will provide you with a strong foundation in mathematical modelling and the analysis of data-driven systems and help you develop your computing skills, from programming Python and R, to advanced techniques including Artificial Intelligence and Machine Learning, to applying the techniques you learn on a large scale.
 You will learn the techniques used to approach data and build models using computational analysis and understand the mathematics underpinning these techniques.

-Our graduates have gone on to work in financial institutions, major energy firms, sport and fitness, start-ups, software providers, NHS, Environmental agencies, the Scottish Government, as well as gone onto undertake PhDs in UK and across the world.
+Our graduates have gone on to work in financial institutions, major energy firms, sport and fitness, start-ups, software providers, NHS and pharmaceutical organisations, environmental agencies, and the Scottish Government.
+Many have undertaken PhDs in the UK and across the world.

 "Shape your world with Stirling.
 I've come from the consulting industry to enhance my data science skill; and the student friendly faculty and concrete curriculum at The University of Stirling provided the right environment for me to do so."